ricardoRamoM/Vending-Machine---Basys-3---VHDL/README.md

 Additionally, an additional signal "RST_IN" is used to reset the money counter.
 When "RST_IN" is '1', the money counter is reset to 0.

 Finally, a process is implemented that manages the flow of information.
 This process checks if a coin has been detected or the command to reset the money counter has been received.
-If a currency has been detected, the "prev_currency" register is incremented based on the currency that was received.
-If the command to reset the money counter has been received, the register "prev_currency" is reset to 0.
+If a coin has been detected, the "moneda_prev" register is incremented based on the currency that was received.
+If the command to reset the money counter has been received or the Confirm button is activated, the register "moneda_prev" is reset to 0.

-In summary, the sum_money module counts the coins received at a dispenser.
+In summary, the suma_dinero module counts the coins received at the dispenser.
 To do this, it uses a register to store the amount of money received and performs increment and reset operations based on input signals indicating the receipt of coins and the command to reset the money counter.
 The buttons on the machines register the following data:

-- UP_IN – One peso
+- UP_IN – Un peso ($1)
-- DOP_IN – Two pesos
+- DOP_IN – Dos pesos ($2)
-- CP_IN – Five pesos
+- CP_IN – Cinco pesos ($5)
-- DP_IN – Ten pesos
+- DP_IN – Diez pesos ($10)

 [Back to Top](#top)

 ## Product Selector
-The code of the "select_product" entity is responsible for reading and saving the product that the user wishes to choose.
-The entity takes 6 input signals (PRODUCT_1 to PRODUCT_5 and CONFIRM_BUY) and generates 2 output signals (product_selected and product_price).
+The code of the "seleccionar_producto" entity is responsible for reading and saving the product that the user wishes to choose.
+The entity takes 6 input signals (PRODUCT_1 to PRODUCT_5 and CONFIRMAR_COMPRA) and generates 2 output signals (product_selected and precio_producto).

-When a product is selected, the "product_selected" signal is activated and the price of the selected product is stored in the "product_price" signal.
+When a product is selected, the "product_selected" signal is activated and the price of the selected product is stored in the "precio_producto" signal.

-When the CONFIRM_BUY signal is activated, the product is deselected and the values of the "product_selected" and "product_price" signals are reset.
+When the CONFIRMAR_COMPRA signal is activated, the product is deselected and the values of the "product_selected" and "product_price" signals are reset.

 [Back to Top](#top)